atox120/w251_fp/README.md

   warnings.warn("None of the inputs have requires_grad=True.
 Gradients will be None") [>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>] 55/55, 2.9 task/s, elapsed: 19s, ETA:     0s
 ```

+The pytorch model files are stored in the folder *workspace/Video-Swin-Transformer/work_dirs/k400_swin_tiny_patch244_window877.py*.
+Note the .py in the folder name, this is by design.
+There is a .pth for each epoch of model training but the best model is updated with the name "best_top_1_acc_epoch_<number>.pth".
+The latest epoch model with that label is the best model for inference based on the performance on the validation dataset.

-*Download the, above described, best model to your local folder by navigating into the folder, right clock and download*.
+*Download the, above described, best model to your local folder by navigating into the folder, right click and download*.
 Rename the file simply as best_model.pth. copt it into *workspace/configs* folder.
 This will now be used for inference.

 ### 2.5 Test on the cloud
 To test the model performance on the cloud open *bsl_test.py* and run all cells.
 This should list out the accuracy score and a confusion matrix.